Appliscale/perun/README.md

 If you want to destroy stack just type its name.
 Before you create stack you should validate it with perun :wink:.

+### Capabilities
+If your template includes resources that can affect permissions in your AWS account, you must explicitly acknowledge its capabilities by adding `--capabilities=CAPABILITIES` flag.

+Valid values are `CAPABILITY_IAM` and `CAPABILITY_NAMED_IAM`.

 ## License